 The Ultimate Guide to Snake Plant (Sansevieria) Care

-The snake plant is known as Sansevieria or Mother-in-Law\’s Tongue.
+The snake plant is known as Sansevieria or Mother-in-Law’s Tongue.
 This remarkable snake is an exceptional indoor plant that becomes happy with minimal care.
 This evergreen perennial plant features elongated, sword-shaped leaves.
-These leaves of the snake plant stand upright that look like the sharp tongue of a serpent, hence the name \”snake plant.\” Another beauty of their leaves is the exhibit of stunning variegation with shades of deep green with lighter streaks or patterns.
+These leaves of the snake plant stand upright and look like the sharp tongue of a serpent, hence the name “snake plant.”
+Another beauty of their leaves is the exhibit of stunning variegation with shades of deep green with lighter streaks or patterns.

-It originated from parts of Africa and other tropical areas and belongs to the Asparagus Family.
+It originated from parts of Africa and other tropical areas and belongs to the Asparagaceae family.
 The leaves of the snake grow in rosettes.
 You can place your snake plant alone or as part of an indoor plant collection.
-The leaves coloration varies across different cultivars, from classic deep green with cream-yellow edges to silver-green with dark green patterns.
+The colour of the leaves of the snake plant varies across different cultivars, from classic deep green with cream-yellow edges to silver-green with dark green patterns.

 Snake plants have robust roots and rhizomes, this adaptation helps the plant survive in arid conditions.
 The roots and rhizomes also allow for the easy propagation of new snake plants, allowing you to expand your green haven without additional costs.